a tale of two twins, 504 words

 “Dude!”
 Rudy took another step closer to the window and reached for the cord controlling the shades.

-I heard my mother’s scream from our bedroom doorway, and the thud the laundry basket made when she lost it.
+I heard my mother’s scream from our bedroom doorway, and the thud the laundry basket made when she dropped it.
 Rudy’s mouth flopped open and closed silently it was almost like he was a goldfish.
 I put the gun back in my pocket and squeaked my way back over to the bottom bunk.
 I laid down and placed my hands behind my head.
 I was more relaxed than I had been in months.

 Yeah, Rudy deserves a superpower, after all, he has me for a brother.